A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 The discounts are not guaranteed and can vary significantly depending on the provider and the treatment involved.
 There is no cap on out-of-pocket costs with a discount plan, and they are not regulated by the ACA; regulation is left to the states instead.

-Discount plans are not suitable to be a person’s only medical coverage, and they aren’t really necessary if you have major medical health insurance, as one of the benefits of health insurance is the built-in discount resulting from the network negotiated rates.
+Discount plans are not suitable to be a person’s only medical coverage, and they aren’t necessary if you have major medical health insurance, as one of the benefits of health insurance is the built-in discount resulting from the network negotiated rates.
 A dental/vision discount card can still be useful in addition to regular major medical health insurance, however, as adult dental and vision services are rarely covered by health insurance plans.